Requirements for Admission

 Applicants must possess personal qualities of character, integrity and motivation as well as the capacity to perform essential functions suitable for a career in occupational therapy.
 All applicants must successfully pass a drug screening, criminal background check and family and child services review.
 The admissions committee takes the following factors into consideration:

-1. Undergraduate education: A baccalaureate degree from an accredited college/university or enrollment in an affiliated 3-2 program and satisfactory completion of all prerequisite coursework.
+1. Undergraduate education: A baccalaureate degree from an accredited college/university.
+Note for students enrolled in an affiliated 3-2 program.
 Prerequisite courses can be taken online or outside of the degree-granting school, as long as they are from an accredited institution.
 Advanced placement (AP) courses and test scores do not count for prerequisites.
 The following six prerequisite courses (3 semester hours each) must be completed with grades of B or better and at least four of the six courses must be complete at time of application:

 - Abnormal Psychology